m-31/qedeq/QedeqBuild/readme.txt

-Yes that is true, but we still can only write very simple formal proofs; and although the proof checkers were tested there are still some JUnit tests to write and the documentation of the formal language should contain the possible error codes; it is not checked if a rule is already defined before it is used; the LaTeX generator doesn't link to the rule definition when a rule is used.
+Yes that is true, but we still can only write very simple formal proofs; and although the proof checkers were tested there are still some JUnit tests to write and the documentation of the formal language should contain the possible error codes.
 So you see there is some work left before calling it a "misabel" release...